By Rafael Ballestas | November 07, 2018

 false-positive rates are generally high.

 The aim is to take a large dataset of vulnerability samples and extract vulnerable code patterns using (usually supervised) machine learning algorithms.
-The key is the technique used for extracting features, which range from convential parsers, data-flow and control-flow analysis, and even directly text mining the source code.
+The key is the technique used for extracting features, which range from conventional parsers, data-flow and control-flow analysis, and even directly text mining the source code.
 Most of these papers use classification algorithms.

 Once more Yamaguchi et al. (2011, 2012) take the lead, mimicking the mental process behind the daily grind of the code auditor: searching for similar instances of recently discovered vulnerabilities.
 They sensibly call this 'vulnerability extrapolation'.
 The gist: parse, embed into vector space via a bag-of-words-like method, perform semantic analysis to obtain particular matrices, and then compare to known-vulnerable code using standard distance functions.